 All modern language courses, whether beginning or advanced, prioritize students' oral proficiency in the language.
-In all four languages and at every level, we encourage our students to examine and understand the ways of thinking that make each culture unique.
+In all three languages and at every level, we encourage our students to examine and understand the ways of thinking that make each culture unique.
 Students implement their language skills through culturally rooted projects and presentations to foster a broader understanding of the cultures that speak the target language.

 Williston's location in the Pioneer Valley and our ties with the Five Colleges provide our students with invaluable opportunities.
 Latin students attend the Pioneer Valley Classics Association's annual Classics Day at the University of Massachusetts, where they participate in workshops and contests that deepen their understanding of Roman culture.
 Members of the Toumani Diabaté Symmetric Orchestra and Malian musician Rokia Traoré have visited French classes to speak about their music and culture, and students later attended their concerts.
+To celebrate Hispanic Heritage month we have invited the Afro-Puerto Rican dance and music ensemble Bomba de Aqui to visit Spanish classes and perform at our all-school assembly.

-The Language Department also supports and encourages travel abroad.
-French students may visit the Québec Winter Carnival, and excursions to France have provided students with homestay opportunities and travel throughout the country.
-Latin students have taken trips to Italy to see firsthand the physical monuments of classical culture.
-Language students can also embrace travel opportunities through School Year Abroad, an interscholastic program that sends students to Spain, France, or Italy for the summer, a semester, or an entire school year.
+The Language Department also supports and encourages travel abroad: language students can embrace travel opportunities through School Year Abroad, an interscholastic program that sends students to Spain, France, or Italy for the summer, a semester, or an entire school year.